Dekinai

-"Dekinai" ("できない"; "I Can't") is Olivia Lufkin's 5th solo single released on July 26, 2000.
+"Dekinai" ("できない"; "I Can't") is Japanese singer-songwriter Olivia Lufkin's 5th solo single released on July 26, 2000.
 There were two promotional versions of this single released: a cd version and a vinyl version.
 The vinyl record version contains one extra remix of "Pass me the sugar" in place of "Escape the Flames".
 The song features Kochi Korenaga and Luna Sea drummer Shinya Yamada.

 The music video and single cover were shot together in mid-June 2000 in Tokyo, by the same director.